BradenEverson/bradeneverson.github.io/README.md

 # bradeneverson.github.io 🦾🤯
-My personal site to show off projects/papers
+My personal site to show off projects and work experience

 It'll be a plus if it looks pretty too

-Utilizes the [sitesmith](github.com/BradenEverson/sitesmith) CLI tool to automatically generate Project and Work Experience HTML
+## Utilizes the [sitesmith](github.com/BradenEverson/sitesmith) CLI tool to automatically generate Project and Work Experience HTML 🛠️